-Version date: October 1, 2023 Page 30 of 48
+Version date: October 1, 2024 Page 26 of 44

-List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT System List the specific data element types such as PII/PHI that are shared/received with the Program or IT System List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Applicable Sites within Area (VBA, VHA, NCA, Program Office) West Virginia Department of Health and Human Services (DHHS) Activities related to system support and patient care.
+List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT System List the specific data element types such as PII/PHI that are shared/received with the Program or IT System List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Applicable Sites within Area (VBA, VHA, NCA, Program Office) VA_EPRP System by Quality Insights EPRP reviewers while they are located on-site at VA-VHA medical facilities and/or associated offices using VA workstations.
+Veterans Service Organizations Activities related to system support benefits, and patient care.
+PII/PHI National MOU/ISA/LOI Secure Web Portal VHA West Virginia Department of Health and Human Services (DHHS) Activities related to system support and patient care.
 SSN, Name, Address National MOU/ISA/LOI Secure Web Portal VHA